Benzodiazepine Detox in Memphis, Tennessee

 Speak to one of our Team Members

 Benzodiazepine dependence and addiction can consume a person’s life.
 If you or a loved one is addicted to benzos, it is vital to seek treatment as soon as possible.
 Detox is the first step in treatment and sets individuals up for a successful recovery.
-Our benzodiazepine detox in Memphis, Tennessee fortunately uses only the latest, evidence-based approaches to ensure you remain safe and stable throughout the difficult but rewarding withdrawal process.
+Our benzodiazepine detox near the Memphis and Collierville, Tennessee areas, fortunately, uses only the latest, evidence-based approaches to ensure you remain safe and stable throughout the difficult but rewarding withdrawal process.

 What Are Benzodiazepines?

 Benzodiazepines or “benzos” are a type of prescription medication prescribed for anxiety disorders, muscle tension, seizures, and alcohol withdrawal.
 In addition, benzodiazepines are not a cure for these conditions; however, they can significantly reduce the severity of symptoms and are safe when taken under clinical guidelines.
 Unfortunately, benzos are also among the most commonly misused drugs in the United States.
 According to the Mental Health Clinician, benzodiazepine-related emergency room visits and death tolls have risen significantly in the last decade.

 Common types of benzodiazepines include:

 - Chlordiazepoxide (Librium)

 - Diazepam (Valium)